jhucsf/fall2021/assign/assign03.md

 but should be fairly close.
 For all of the other counts, your simulator's output should exactly match the output above.

-We **strongly** encourage you to use Piazza to post traces and simulator results, so that you can compare your results with other students' results.
+We **strongly** encourage you to use Campuswire to post traces and simulator results, so that you can compare your results with other students' results.

+### Reporting invalid cache parameters

+Before starting the simulation, your simulator should check to make sure that the simulation parameters are reasonable.
+Examples of invalid configuration parameters include (but are not limited to):

+* block size is not a power of 2
+* number of sets is not a power of 2
+* block size is less than 4
+* `write-back` and `no-write-allocate` were both specified

+If the configuration parameters are invalid, the program should

+1. Print an error message to `stderr` or `std::cerr`, and
+2. Exit with a non-zero exit code

 ### Example traces